No Time to Die: Stale Bollinger in a Shiny New Bottle

 Should You Watch It? - Please Don't!

 One of the most over-hyped and under-entertaining movies in a long time, No Time to Die is not worth a pricey movie ticket.
-Wait until it is available in your OTT subscriptions to be disappointed at less cost.
+Wait until it is available in your OTT subscriptions to be disappointed at a lower cost.